adrianlee44/atom-coffee-compile/README.md

 ## TODO
 - Recompile on change option
-- Open compiled JS in pane if `compile on save` option is enabled
 - Add sourcemap support
-- Support plugins

 ## Changelog
 - 2015-05-06   v0.14.0   Added `destination filepath` and `flatten` options